eurostat/Spatial-KWD/README.md

 Spatial-KWD
 ===========

-Computing Kantorovich-Wasserstein distances for large spatial maps.
+Computing Kantorovich-Wasserstein distances for large spatial maps
 ---

 **<a name="Description"></a>Description**